Will the Nets cover the spread vs. the Pistons? Promo Codes, Betting Trends, Records ATS

 Additional Nets Insights & Trends

-- The Nets are 4-6 against the spread and 4-6 overall in their last 10 games.
+- The Nets are 4-6 against the spread and 4-6 overall over their last 10 contests.

-- In their past 10 games, the Nets have hit the over four times.
+- Four of Nets' last 10 outings have gone over the total.

-- Brooklyn has done a better job covering the spread when playing at home (10-5-0) than it has in road tilts (7-6-0).
+- At home, Brooklyn sports a better record against the spread (11-5-0) compared to its ATS record in away games (7-6-0).

 Bet on this or any NBA matchup at BetMGM